I believe that connecting to your body is a way to connect into your fullness as a human being.

 Ruth Alpert is a seasoned professional in movement re-education and body alignment for individuals, and a valued partner to the studio owners and workshop sponsors for whom she teaches.

 Raised in New York City, Ruth has been studying and performing dance since 1956, attending such prestigious schools as George Balanchine’s School of American Ballet and The Merce Cunningham School.
 Ruth graduated from Bard College with a major in dance.
 She was part of the post modern scene in Soho in the 1970s and was an original member of Douglas Dunn’s Lazy Madge project.
 Additionally, she has an alter-ego as an Appalachian freestyle flatfoot dancer.

 Alternative Movement Techniques

 She brings to her work extensive training in alternative movement theories in addition to her many years’ experience as a professional dancer.
 Ruth’s interest in bodywork and movement grew out of her desire to find a solution to the chronic pain and injury she sustained as a dancer.
-Since 1976 she has been studying and teaching various movement re-education techniques.
-She has been particularly inspired by the work of Lulu Sweigard, Bonnie Bainbridge Cohen, Susan Klein and Emilie Conrad.
+Since 1976 she has been studying and teaching various Somatic modalities.
+She has been deeply influenced by the work of Lulu Sweigard, Bonnie Bainbridge Cohen, Susan Klein and Emilie Conrad.

 Ruth has been a certified practitioner of The TRAGER® Approach since 1987.
 She was trained in Pilates by Michele Larsson in 1992 to work specifically with injured clients, has been an Associate of Michele’s Core Dynamics Teacher Training Program, now under the ownership of Kevin Bowen, since 1998.
-Ruth is also certified as a GYROTONIC® teacher since 2002, and graduated in 2007 as an Alexander Technique teacher from The Alexander Alliance Southwest.
+Ruth is also certified as a GYROTONIC® Method teacher since 2002, and graduated in 2007 as an Alexander Technique teacher from The Alexander Alliance Southwest.

 A Trainer’s Trainer/Partner to Studio Owners